GitEagleY/BookingsWebApp/README.md

 To successfully build and launch the application, please follow these steps:

 1. Begin by cloning or downloading the source code from the GitHub repository.

 2. Open your terminal or command prompt and navigate to the project directory.

 3. Execute the following command to conveniently download and install the necessary Go library dependencies:

         go mod download

 4. To manage database migrations, you'll need Soda CLI installed.
 You can install it using the following command:

         go install github.com/gobuffalo/pop/v5/soda@latest

 5. Perform database migrations using Soda CLI by running:

         soda reset

 6. You are now ready to build and run the application.
 Use the following command based on your operating system:

-    For *NIX:
+    For \*NIX:

-        go build -o bookings cmd/web/*.go && ./bookings
+        go build -o bookings cmd/web/*.go
+        ./bookings

     For Windows:

-        go build -o bookings.exe cmd/web/*.go && ./bookings.exe
+        go build -o bookings.exe cmd/web/*.go
+        ./bookings.exe

+For mail sending - make sure you have a mail server running.

 ---